- New CR-V Hybrid

 The 2020 Honda CR-V aces cargo and people.
 Not many vehicles carry cargo and up to five adults as comfortably; those that do are usually called “luxury cars.”

 The CR-V gets points above average for its front and rear seats, people-carrying abilities, and another for cargo space.
-It’s an 8 for comfort.
+It’s a 9 for comfort.

 The front seats are excellent and feature 12-way power adjustment in EX models and higher.
 The view from the front seats is relatively unfettered and clean, thin roof pillars intrude far less than in-laws.
 Similarly, the low dashboard, high seating position, and tall ride height are especially useful in cities.